Natalie Portman snubs 'Jewish Nobel,' angering some Israeli leaders

 Breaking News Emails

-On her Instagram account Friday evening, Portman said: "The mistreatment of those suffering from today’s atrocities is simply not in line with my Jewish values.
-Because I care about Israel, I must stand up against violence, corruption, inequality and abuse of power."
+"Like many Israelis and Jews around the world, I can be critical of the leadership in Israel without wanting to boycott the entire nation.
+I treasure my Israeli friends and family, Israeli food, books, art, cinema, and dance.'"

+She asked people to "not take any words that do not come directly from me as my own."

-The country faces international criticism over its use of lethal force in response to mass protests along the Gaza border led by the Islamic militant group that rules the territory.
+Israel faces some international criticism over its use of lethal force in response to mass protests along the Gaza border led by the Islamic militant group that rules the territory.

 One Israeli lawmaker warned that Portman's decision is a sign of eroding support for Israel among young American Jews.

 The Jerusalem-born Portman is a dual Israeli-American citizen.
-She moved to the United States as a young girl, evolving from a child actress into a widely acclaimed A-list star.
-Portman received the 2011 best-actress Academy Award for "Black Swan," and, in 2015, she directed and starred in "Tale of Love and Darkness," a Hebrew-language film set in Israel based on an Amos Oz novel.
+The Oscar-winning actress moved to the United States as a young girl, evolving from a child actress into a widely acclaimed A-list star.
+Portman received the 2011 best actress Academy Award for "Black Swan," and, in 2015, she directed and starred in "Tale of Love and Darkness," a Hebrew-language film set in Israel based on an Amos Oz novel.
 Her success is a great source of pride for many Israelis.

 The Genesis Prize Foundation said Thursday that it had been informed by Portman's representative that "recent events in Israel have been extremely distressing" to Portman, though it did not refer to specific events.